longa2/digits/index.md

 - Security
 - Deployment

-Examples of the these capabilities will be provided elsewhere.
+Examples of these capabilities will be provided elsewhere.

 ## Installation